Hever to Ashurst walk

 3. The path eventually comes to a metal footbridge where you cross Kent Water again.
 Turn left at a bridleway T-junction to immediately recross the stream, leaving the SBP.
 Keep ahead on a wide grassy strip between a hedge and a fence, later passing a cluster of farm buildings off to your left.
 The bridleway turns half-left and you go through a metal gate onto a minor road (Moat Lane).

-5. In the field corner go over a stile in a wooden fence to continue across a smaller field.
+5. In the corner go over a stile in a wooden fence and keep ahead across a smaller field.
 In the next corner follow the path into the trees and round to the right.
 Go through a metal gate, across a stream on a footbridge and under a high railway bridge.
-Go through another gate and turn left as indicated onto a short path, where you go across a potentially muddy area on planks and over a stile into the corner of a large field.
+Go through another gate and turn left as indicated onto a short path, crossing a potentially muddy area on planks and going over a stile into the corner of a large field.

 6. Continue along the bottom edge of this field, parallel to the railway.
 At the far end go through a new metal kissing gate, taking care as you come out directly onto a road.
 The station access road is just off to the right.
 If the ticket hall is locked you can go past it to get onto the single platform?.